mlange-42/tiny-world/README.md

 The **natural features** in the lower part appear randomly and are replenished when placed by the player.

 * Middle mouse button / mouse wheel: pan and zoom.
-* Space: pause/resume
+* Space: pause/resume.
-* Left click with selected terrain or buildable: place it.
-* Right click with selected buildable: remove it.
+* PageUp/PageDown: speed up / slow down.